SuperLowLevel/SuperLowLevel.github.io/_posts/activities/2021-03-01-Reading&thinking&sharing-activities.md

 <p style="font-size:20px;width:100%;text-align:left" >

 Not only academic articles, people from X-Pixel often read many kinds of books.
-Reading & Thinking & Sharing activity is a weekly activity that encourages us to read more and sharing the thoughts and insights.
-All of us read book habitually and take turns to prepare for sharing activities.
+Reading & Thinking & Sharing activity is a weekly activity that encourages us to read more and sharing thoughts and insights.
+All of us read books habitually and take turns to prepare for sharing activities.
 These are some photos of the Reading & Thinking & Sharing activity.

 <center>